 The Single Parent and Displaced Homemaker Program is a program run by Nashua Community College to assist financially disadvantaged single parents, displaced homemakers, and single pregnant women with the cost of attending our college in preparation for high skill, high wage, or high demand occupations in current or emerging professions.
 The Carl D. Perkins Career and Technical Education Improvement Act of 2006 provides grant funding for this program.
-The grant must be applied for each semester.
 Awards will vary based on availability of funds.
-The program mandates two meetings with an Academic Coach during the semester in which a student receives the award.
 Further information and the application are on the NCC Scholarship web page.

-Carl D. Perkins Scholarship
+Carl D. Perkins Non-Traditional Scholarship